DATAMATH CALCULATOR MUSEUM

 (Engineering Validation Test) builds.

 Dismantling this Constant Memory Module manufactured in September 1982 by Texas Instruments in their Abilene, Texas facility reveals a printed circuit board (PCB) to accommodate up to two TP530 Memory Chips.
-The PCB is populated with two TP531 Read/Write Memories (RAMs) with a capacity of 4,800 Bits or 600 Bytes, each and a Sanyo 3 Volts lithium battery from the type LF-1/2W with 24.0 mm diameter and a thickness of 3.5 mm - matching today's CR2430 cells.
+The PCB is populated with two TP531 Read/Write Memories (RAMs) with a capacity of 4,800 Bits or 600 Bytes, each and a Sanyo 3 Volts lithium battery from the type LF-1/2W with 24.0 mm diameter and a thickness of 3.0 mm - matching today's CR2430 cells.